 Claim: It Removes Excess Various Medications

-According to a recent study, “There is evidence to suggest that activated charcoal is helpful in removing excess aspirin, antidepressant medications, antiarrhythmic medications, and theophylline from the body if taken within the first two hours of a poisoning or overdose incident,” shares Snyder.
+According to a recent review of research, “There is evidence to suggest that activated charcoal is helpful in removing excess aspirin, antidepressant medications, antiarrhythmic medications, and theophylline from the body if taken within the first two hours of a poisoning or overdose incident,” shares Snyder.

 Claim: It Detoxifies the Body

 “While it is just now making a comeback, activated charcoal has been used for health purposes since the time of the ancient Egyptians,” Varbanova says.
 Based on two separate studies, she says, “[Activated charcoal was] used medically for treating some instances of poisoning, activated charcoal relieves toxins from both the digestive and urinary tracts.”

 Claim: It Lowers Cholesterol

 Snyder shares that there is no conclusive evidence to suggest that activated charcoal has any effect on lowering cholesterol for most people.
 This stance is in agreement with another article, which states to not consume activated charcoal routinely as part of your daily health plan.

 Claim: It Whitens Your Teeth